rombrew/phobia/doc/MotorIdentification.md

 ## Sensors adjustment

 To achieve a good result adjust the voltage and current sensors.
-If you have a accurate voltmeter do an adjustment with standard.
-To do this measure the supply voltage and call the command.

-	# pm_STD_voltage <U>

-Note that our PCB has 1% divider tolerance and 0.2% reference voltage.
-So you need more accurate measurement.

-To adjust the current sensors you will need a standard resistor.
-Choose a resistance value based on supply voltage to get large enough current.
-Values from 1 to 5 Ohm are fit.
-It would be nice to have at least 1% resistor tolerance.
-Connect the resistor to the terminal A and B then call the command.

-	# pm_STD_current <R>

-If you do not have a voltage or resistance standard skip the above steps.

-Next is automatic self-adjustment that is necessary for matching the voltage measurement channels.
+The automatic self-adjustment that is necessary for matching the voltage measurement channels.
 Also current sensors will be self-adjusted if motor is connected.

 	# pm_self_adjust